 GreenVest is dedicated to restoring stream and wetland ecosystems through designs focused on achieving targeted ecological lift and systemic function.
 One of the many ecosystem services of a wetland is a supportive habitat utilized by many different species of plants and animals, allowing for a highly diverse ecosystem.
 Among the most pressing issues, the destruction of wetlands in the United States and the loss of habitat for vulnerable wildlife are some of the top reasons restoration is so important!
 Many unique critters call GreenVest project sites home, including bog turtles and the Pine Barrens treefrog, and they all serve as markers of a successfully restored ecological community.

-The River Valley Ranch Stream Restoration Project in Carroll County, Maryland has provided a home for brook trout and the critically endangered bog turtle.
+One of our project sites has provided a home for brook trout and the critically endangered bog turtle.
 The bog turtle is the continents’ smallest turtle and requires a diverse, unpolluted habitat.
 Their presence is a great indicator of a healthy ecosystem.
 Brook trout are another ecosystem health indicator species as they will not survive and reproduce in highly polluted waterways.
-Their presence at our project site in Carroll County is a compliment to the restoration work completed there and the stable habitat it provides.
+Their presence at our project site is a compliment to the restoration work completed there and the stable habitat it provides.

 The stream restoration project at Bacon Ridge Branch in Anne Arundel County, Maryland is teeming with animals such as turkey, blue heron, and yellow perch.
 Yellow perch have stable populations, but their numbers have ultimately declined due to freshwater stream pollution, which affects their spawning success.
 The project is expected to be completed later this year.
 Seeing so much wildlife living on and around the project site before construction is even completed is a good marker of a well-functioning, sustainable habitat that will only continue to improve as time goes on.